With local community partners, The Trustees are working to transform this former nursery into a vibrant park for the people of New Bedford and beyond.

 The late Allen C. Haskell, a lifelong New Bedford resident and famed horticulturalist, assembled the property over more than 30 years, creating a truly unique and successful nursery.
 After Allen’s passing the family listed the property to be sold on the open market, leaving the potential for the invasion of a poorly developed space.
 In 2012, The Trustees of Reservations stepped in at the request of the City of New Bedford to save the property from development and preserve this unique open space and cultural history for future public enjoyment in partnership with the New Bedford community.

-The public gardens host a traditional New England style common, beautifully designed historic gardens, one of the oldest homes in New Bedford, and will soon have a variety of discovery-based family elements for children to interact with their natural world.
+The public gardens host a traditional New England style common, beautifully designed historic gardens, one of the oldest homes in New Bedford.

 The Trustees reserves the right to photograph or video visitors and program participants for promotional use, and usage of our properties implies consent.
 Find the full policy here.